Get your International Driving Permit for Belarus in 8 minutes

 Getting your International Driver’s Permit (IDP) for Belarus is quick and hassle-free!
 Just follow these simple steps:

-- Visit Our Website – Go to our official application page and start your IDP request.
+- Visit Our Website – Go to our official application page and start your International Driving Permit (IDP) request.

 - Fill Out the Online Form – Enter your details, including your name, address, and valid driver’s license information.